Eduardo Restrepo Victoria: Return to Colombia

 Restrepo returned to Colombia in late 2000 and began a purchase spree of haciendas, nightclubs, commercial establishments, office buildings and luxury apartments and vehicles.
-He also associated with Wílber Alirio Varela aka "Jabón" another boss of the Nortel del Valle Cartel.
+He also associated with Wílber Alirio Varela aka "Jabón" another boss of the Norte del Valle Cartel.

 In 2001 the then governor of the Department of Tolima Guillermo Alfonso Jaramillo alerted authorities about his behavior and eccentricities.
 Restrepo then went clandestine.

-On August 25, 2005 4 witnesses testified against Restrepo alleging that he had links to mafias and to paramilitary groups associated to the United Self-Defense Forces of Colombia; the Tolima Bloc.
+On August 25, 2005, four witnesses testified against Restrepo alleging that he had links to mafias and to paramilitary groups associated to the United Self-Defense Forces of Colombia; the Tolima Bloc.
 Witnesses mentioned that Restrepo and partner Wílber Varela had been planning to purchase part of the paramilitary unit.

 Arrest

 In 2004 an Attorney General's unit raided one of Restrepo's properties in the outskirts of Ibagué with an arrest warrant for delinquency, production and traffic and porting unauthorized firearms.

 On Sunday July 23, 2006 the Colombian National Police intercepted a phone call of Restrepo calling a family member asking him to appeal to two businessmen from the Department of Tolima to lend him the farm Andalucia, located in the municipality of Subachoque, Department of Cundinamarca.

-On July 25, 2006 the Colombian National Police intelligence unit DIJIN raided the farm and found him with one more person along with his two daughters and two men.
+On July 25, 2006, the Colombian National Police intelligence unit DIJIN raided the farm and found him with one more person along with his two daughters and two men.

 When inquired by the Colombian Attorney General's office Restrepo answered "I've never worked with drugs".
 He also denied knowing anyone named Wilber Alirio Varela.
 He denied the testimony given by his former body guard Robinson Guilombo which linked him to the Norte del Valle Cartel.
 Guilombo is under the protection of the DEA and Attorney General's units.

 Properties

 According to Colombian authorities Restrepo has some 900 properties in Colombian and Mexico.
 His two sisters Teresa and Norma served him as money-launderers, and racketeered through a company named Agropecuaria Palma del Río which was based in Ibagué and in 2005 was included in the Office of Foreign Assets Control's specially designated nationals list of the United States Department of the Treasury.
 Another syndicated money-launderer was pointed out by his bodyguard as Gustavo Adolfo Villanueva along one of his sisters and a former lover.

-On September 7, 2005 the Colombian National Police raided and confiscated 65 properties belonging to Restrepo in Bogotá, Cali and the Department of Tolima.
+On September 7, 2005, the Colombian National Police raided and confiscated 65 properties belonging to Restrepo in Bogotá, Cali and the Department of Tolima.

+Popular culture

+In the second season of the TV Series El cartel, Restrepo is portrayed by the Colombian actor Gastón Velandia as the character of Renso Cobo aka.
+'Compadre Don Teto'.